-When the user switches from your app to another app, your app is no longer visible but remains in the running state until Windows can suspend it (for about 10 seconds).
-If the user switches away from your app but activates or switches back to it before Windows can suspend it, the app remains in the running state.
+When the user switches from your app to another app, your app is no longer visible but remains in the running state until the OS can suspend it (for about 10 seconds).
+If the user switches away from your app but activates or switches back to it before it can suspended, the app remains in the running state.

 The visibility event is not serialized with the resume or activation events.
 Don't assume that these events come in a particular order.

-A suspended app is resumed when the user switches to it or when Windows comes out of a low power state.
+A suspended app is resumed when the user switches to it or when the device comes out of a low power state.